Finn McKenty: Career

 After graduating, McKenty did strategic design at a product development consulting firm and worked for several companies, including Swiffer and Febreze.
 He also created videos for Quiksilver, DC Shoes, among other brands in the sports publication Flo.
 Around 2009, he went on to Abercrombie & Fitch where he worked in product design, at some point supervising factories in Asia, and then continued as their marketing production coordinator for several years.
 Along with his industrial design career, he kept writing in blogs and publications such as Decibel and Terrorizer for approximately a decade.
 In 2019, he said that "the common thread through all [I have done] is hardcore".

 Stuff You Will Hate

-In March 2009, under the persona Sergeant D, McKenty launched the comedy website Stuff You Will Hate which focused on satires of the heavy metal and hardcore punk subcultures and their trends.
+In March 2009, under the persona Sergeant D, McKenty launched the comedy website Stuff You Will Hate which focused on tongue-in-cheek articles on the heavy metal and hardcore punk subcultures and their trends.
 It became an "internet phenomenon among metal and hardcore fans".
 He also began to collaborate with comedy website Something Awful and heavy metal outlet MetalSucks.
 His writing alternated between comic and serious articles, the former, on occasions, featuring a deliberately provocative style.

 Stuff You Will Hate was praised by the Chicago Reader, Vice, and NPR, which named one of Sergeant D's articles the best heavy metal writing of 2010.
 According to Sean Wright of WVUM, Sergeant D posts "brought back the spirit of satire-fanzines from the 90’s such as The Grimoire of Exalted Deeds".
 Stuff You Will Hate closed in December 2015.